ripio/oracle-rate-provider/README.md

 ```

 ## Run project using keystore-file for private key
-You need to have geth (go-ethereum) previously installed to import account from private key and generate keystore-file.
+You need to have a private key in keystore-file format or use geth (go-ethereum) to import account from private key and generate one.

-Steps:
+Steps to create a new keystore-file:
 * Create a file with the private key in hex such as 0x126740...
 * Use the geth console to import account and set passphrase:
 ```